VIDEO CONTEST RULES

 Natural disasters often bring people together, as they undertake rescue operations and work to rebuild their communities.
 People outside the affected communities usually offer additional support.
 But what about those that see a disaster as a way to make money?
 Watch John Stossel's video about "price gouging" and create a 1-3-minute video, arguing for or against laws that prohibit price “gouging" during an emergency.
 How do such laws affect disaster victims?
 How do they change the incentives of potential suppliers?

 The contest is open to filmmakers aged 14-23 at some point during the contest period (Nov.
 13, 2017-Feb.
 26, 2018).
 However, all entries must be submitted by an individual who is at least 18 years old as of the date of entry.
 Filmmakers below that age should have their entries submitted by a teacher, parent, or legal guardian.
 Teachers, parents, and guardians may submit unlimited entries, but not more than one for the same filmmaker.
+Filmmakers must be located in North America or Hawaii, and all submissions should be in English.
 Employees of Stossel in the Classroom, Fox News, Fox Business, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom prize trip are not eligible for prizes in our subsequent contests.

 The video must be 1-3 minutes long.
 Videos must be uploaded to YouTube, with the YouTube URL provided as part of your contest entry.

 The video must be the original work of the filmmaker identified in the entry form, not copied from others, and must not violate the rights of any other person or entity.
 The video must be an original work for this competition and identified as such at YouTube.

 Videos must contain only authorized content—including music, images, film clips, and other intellectual or copyrighted property and must not contain defamatory or otherwise unlawful matter.